TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

    Pointer to the next type object with a non-zero :c:member:`~PyTypeObject.tp_allocs` field.

-Also, note that, in a garbage collected Python, :c:member:`~PyTypeObject.tp_dealloc` may be called from any Python thread, not just the thread which created the object (if the object becomes part of a refcount cycle, that cycle might be collected by a garbage collection on any thread).
+Also, note that, in a garbage collected Python, :c:member:`~PyTypeObject.tp_dealloc` may be called kutoka any Python thread, not just the thread which created the object (if the object becomes part of a refcount cycle, that cycle might be collected by a garbage collection on any thread).
 This is not a problem for Python API calls, since the thread on which tp_dealloc is called will own the Global Interpreter Lock (GIL).
-However, if the object being destroyed in turn destroys objects from some other C or C++ library, care should be taken to ensure that destroying those objects on the thread which called tp_dealloc will not violate any assumptions of the library.
+However, if the object being destroyed in turn destroys objects kutoka some other C or C++ library, care should be taken to ensure that destroying those objects on the thread which called tp_dealloc will not violate any assumptions of the library.